Mastur1998/AC1_Emblem_Tool/README.md

 Open the menu again and choose clear, the menu should close and the canvas should be blank.
 Leave the emulator there

-Step 5: Edit two lines
+Step 5: Edit two lines:
 On your search bar type 'IDLE' and open the python app.
 Press ctrl+o, find the autopilot script and open it.
 On line 8, change the emulator name to the name your emulator has when hovering over it on the taskbar